-“The members of this organization knew already that joining this kind of work is risky and helping the civilians for free gives the organization a high moral picture,” he said.
+“The members of this organization knew already that joining this kind of work is risky and helping the civilians for free gives the organization a high moral picture,” he continued.
 “The government's media is trying to visualize the White Helmets as the second face of terrorism because this organization is the only neutral witness for the regime’s terrorism.”

-Because of their high status and profile in the community, the White Helmets have gained support in the Arab and international communities.
-This is illustrated by the high number of international prizes they won, including the Right Livelihood Award and a nomination for a Nobel Peace Prize.
+Because of their high status in the community, the White Helmets have also gained support in the Arab and international communities.
+This is illustrated by the high number of international prizes they have won, including the Right Livelihood Award and a nomination for a Nobel Peace Prize.
 They were also honored with the Franco-German Prize for Human Rights and the Rule of Law in 2016.
 Their work was also turned into a documentary called The White Helmets, which details the dangerous lives of the volunteers.
-The film distributed by Netflix and won the Academy Award for “Best Short Documentary ” in 2017.
+The film was distributed by Netflix and won the Academy Award for Best Short Documentary in 2017.

 As the war rages on, the volunteers continue to put their lives on the line to save as many lives as they can.
 Abu al-Majed* was one of the White Helmets administrators in the suburbs of Damascus, and he said the time from his work in the organization has left “too many scars” in his memory.

-One day on the job, a populated building fell after missiles were dropped on the area and more than 40 people got stuck under the debris, al-Majed* said.
+One day on the job, a, occupied building fell after missiles were dropped on the area and more than 40 people got stuck under the debris, al-Majed* said.
 While the White Helmets were trying to clean up the debris and search for civilians, the missiles targeted the area again and another building fell down.
 “The catastrophe had become worse and it’s hard to forget that day,” he said.
 “When the civilians saw that we save their souls, they were pleased from us.”

-Abu al-Khair,* one of the civilians that used to live under the siege in the suburbs of Damascus, said he remembers the work of the White Helmets did when they came to his community.
+Abu al-Khair,* one of the civilians who used to live under the siege in the suburbs of Damascus, said he remembers the work the White Helmets did when they came to his community.
 “The Syrian Civilian Defense built earthen berms to avoid the snipping gun which was targeting the civilians,” he said.
 “Building earthen berms was a tough mission.” al-Khair said one of the volunteers lost his hands and legs during his work helping people.
 He said, “Their roles were vital and fundamental in our town.”